 Each year we renew our commitment in a special covenant service in which we say the covenant prayer together.
-This is shown below together with attempt by Rev Martyn Atkins to summarised what it means for us to be followers of Jesus in the Methodist tradition.
+This is shown below together with an attempt by Rev Martyn Atkins to summarise what it means for us to be followers of Jesus in the Methodist tradition.

 The Methodist Covenant Prayer

 I am no longer my own but yours.

 put me to doing, put me to suffering;

 let me be employed for you or laid aside for you,

 exalted for you or brought low for you.

 Let me be full, let me be empty,

 let me have all things, let me have nothing.

 to your pleasure and disposal.